BWibo/3dcitydb-mkdocs/docs/citydb-tool/import.md

 ### Defining import metadata

-The options `--lineage`, `--updating-person`, and `--reason-for-update` capture metadata about the feature’s origin, the person responsible for the import, and the reasons for the import.
+The options `--lineage`, `--updating-person`, and `--reason-for-update` capture metadata about the feature’s origin, the person responsible for the import, and the reason for the import.
 This metadata is specific to 3DCityDB and is not part of the CityGML standard (see also [here](../3dcitydb/feature-module.md#feature-table)).
 If not provided, the username used to establish the 3DCityDB database connection will be used as the default value for `--updating-person`.